mrkkrp/req/README.md

 It's funny that one client I worked for had to have his own little wrapper around `http-client` just because he could not possibly use `wreq` and `http-client` and friends were too low-level.
-The previous paragraph extracted from a talk with a Haskell developer who works for that client.
-Then I thought to myself “something is wrong with HTTP client libraries in Haskell if they had to make a wrapper”.
+The previous paragraph is extracted from a talk with a Haskell developer who works for that client.
+I thought to myself “something is wrong with HTTP client libraries in Haskell if they had to make a wrapper”.

 What else?
 I used `servant-client` a couple of times but amount of boilerplate is too high.
 If you have several query parameters, and you use